dryliketoast/pfirewall/README.md

 ## Setup
 - Copy the files to your server
 - Customise the configuration files (ending .txt)
+- Make sure the script is executable `chmod +x firewall.python`
 - Run the firewall.python script

 ## Load script on boot